lammps/lammps/doc/src/Build_make.rst

 Those makefiles are written for and tested with GNU make and may not be compatible with other make programs.
-In most cases, if the "make" program is not GNU make, then it will be installed as "gmake".
-If GNU make or a compatible make is not available, you may have to first install it.
-These makefiles and the scripts they are calling expect a few additional tools to be available and functioning.
+In most cases, if the "make" program is not GNU make, then there will be a GNU make program available under the name "gmake".
+If GNU make or a compatible make is not available, you may have to first install it or switch to building with :doc:`CMake <Build_cmake>`.
+The makefiles of the traditional make based build process and the scripts they are calling expect a few additional tools to be available and functioning.

   * a Bourne shell compatible "Unix" shell program (often this is bash)
   * a few shell utilities: ls, mv, ln, rm, grep, sed, tr, cat, touch, diff, dirname